aqibm08/pinn-active-learning/README.md

 | `results/` | per-run JSON logs for every experiment in the paper, plus sweep stdout logs |
 | `checkpoints/` | trained PSA model used for the true-vs-predicted figures |

-`figures/` and `tables/` are created on demand by the analysis scripts and are not tracked.

 ## Setup